fnc12/embeddedRest/README.md

 * port
 * HTTP headers

-embeddedRest is a lightweight header-only library designed especially for mobile apps (iOS and Android).
+embeddedRest is a lightweight header-only library designed especially for mobile apps (iOS and Android) but it also can compile at any platform familiar with C++11.

 # GET request example